dvtiendat/Volume-by-gesture/README.md

 *Introduction*

 Here this the python code for adjusting volume by using hand gesture.
-By stretch 2 fingers (point and thumb respectively), you can volume up and volume down the system's volume.
+By stretching 2 fingers (point and thumb respectively), you can volume up and volume down the system's volume.

 *Illustration*